 Politicians and Entrepeneurship

-This question occurred to me a few days ago upon hearing that former president Bill Clinton was off somewhere talking about something to some group concerned about some issue.
-His career now is to make lots of money as a sort of high-brow social healer – to emit platitudes, attend state funerals, and (pardon my switch of imagery) be a show-pony for politically correct causes.
-The post-Oval Office careers of every other recent president – to the extent that they haven’t simply retired to the golf course or the study – have been largely the same, with the groups and causes served by their attentions differing only as one former president’s political affiliations differ from those of another former president.
+Why do virtually none of these politicians, when they leave office, found their own non-political firms?Why do virtually none of these politicians, when they leave office, found their own non-political firms â firms that specialize neither in granting clients access to incumbent politicians nor in projects that depend upon getting subsidies or other favors from those same politicians?This question occurred to me a few days ago upon hearing that former president Bill Clinton was off somewhere talking about something to some group concerned about some issue.
+His career now is to make lots of money as a sort of high-brow social healer â to emit platitudes, attend state funerals, and (pardon my switch of imagery) be a show-pony for politically correct causes.
+The post-Oval Office careers of every other recent president â to the extent that they havenât simply retired to the golf course or the study â have been largely the same, with the groups and causes served by their attentions differing only as one former presidentâs political affiliations differ from those of another former president.

 One guy comes to mind who had a sniff of the White House and then went on to run his own business: George McGovern.
 And though its just a small Inn that will never be even a blip on the economic radar screen, it has driven McGovern dangerously close to being a libertarian.
 Actually, that might be a misnomer.
 He probably is still a liberal, but from the days when liberals actually cared about individual freedom and saw aggregations of power in the government to be at least as scary as those in the private world.
 Take this for example: